-9. Frequently asked questions, FAQs.
+10. Frequently asked questions, FAQs.

-9. Frequently asked questions, FAQs.
-Issues Possible causes Recommend solutions The column backpressure is too high and the contract of the contra The lysate may contain tiny solid particles, which are recommended to be filtered with a membrane (0.22 μm or 0.45 μm) or centrifuged prior to loading The filler is clogged Samples containing high concentrations of nucleic acids were incubated for $10-15$ minutes on ice with the addition of DNase I (final concentration of 5 μ g/mL) and Mg 2+ (final concentration of 1 mM).
+WARREN W. Issue Possible causes Recommend solutions The column backpressure is too high The filler is clogged The lysate may contain tiny solid particles, which are recommended to be filtered with a membrane (0.22 μm or 0.45 μm) or centrifuged prior to loading Samples containing high concentrations of nucleic acids were incubated for 10-15 minutes on ice with the addition of DNase I (final concentration of 5 $\mu g/mL$) and Mg^{2+} (final concentration of 1 mM).
 The sample is too viscous Organic reagents or protein stabilization reagents (e.g., glycerol) may cause an increase in backpressure and reduce the flow rate of the operation.
-There is no protein of interest in the elution component Proteins may be inclusion bodies The lysate can be detected by electrophoresis to analyze whether there is a protein of interest in the supernatant, and the inclusion body protein needs to be purified according to the inclusion body protein The expression level is too low Expression conditions were optimized, and inclusion bodies were used to purify the buffer system The binding of the protein of interest is relatively weak and has been washed off during the washing step Increase the pH of Wash Buffer or decrease the concentration of imidazole The protein of interest binds too strongly and is not easy to elute Reduce the pH of Elution Buffer, or increase the concentration of imidazole in Elution Buffer Use a 10-100 mM EDTA solution to strip the nickel ions and obtain the protein at the same time

-Protein degradation Some protease inhibitors need to be added when the cell is broken Perform the purification operation at 4 °C The washing is not thorough Increase the volume of Wash Buffer Impure elution components (containing a variety of proteins) Other His-tagged proteins were included in the sample Wash conditions are optimized by adjusting the pH or imidazole concentration.
+There is no protein of interest in the elution component Proteins may be inclusion bodies The lysate can be detected by electrophoresis to analyze whether there is a protein of interest in the supernatant, and the inclusion body protein needs to be purified according to the inclusion body protein The expression level is too low Expression conditions were optimized, and inclusion bodies were used to purify the buffer system The binding of the protein of interest is relatively weak and has been washed off during the washing step Increase the pH of Wash Buffer or decrease the concentration of imidazole The protein of interest binds too strongly and is not easy to elute Reduce the pH of Elution Buffer, or increase the concentration of imidazole in Elution Buffer Use a 10-100 mM EDTA solution to strip the nickel ions and obtain the protein at the same time Protein degradation Some protease inhibitors need to be added when the cell is broken Perform the purification operation at 4 °C active 2 of The washing is not thorough Increase the volume of Wash Buffer Impure elution components (containing a variety of proteins) Other His-tagged proteins were included in the sample Wash conditions are optimized by adjusting the pH or imidazole concentration.
 The eluting components are then further purified using other purification methods (e.g., deionization, hydrophobicity, etc.).
-The color of the filler becomes lighter or turns white Nickel ions are detached or peeled Re-hang nickel ions according to the operation of packing regeneration The filler is brown The buffer contains reducing agents such as DTT Reduce the concentration of the reducing agent DTT appropriately, or switch to mercaptoethanol Protein precipitation occurs during loading The operating temperature is too low Load samples at room temperature Aggregation of proteins occurs Add a stabilizer such as 0.1% Triton X-100 or Tween-20 to the sample and all buffers
+The color of the filler becomes lighter or turns white Nickel ions are detached or peeled Re-hang nickel ions according to the operation of packing regeneration The filler is brown The buffer contains reducing agents such as DTT Reduce the concentration of the reducing agent DTT appropriately, or switch to mercaptoethanol

+Protein precipitation The operating temperature is too low Load samples at room temperature occurs during loading Aggregation of proteins Add a stabilizer such as 0.1% Triton X-100 or occurs Tween-20 to the sample and all buffers